victorvvu/Coupon_Classifier/README.md

 ![roc](https://github.com/victorvvu/Coupon_Classifier/blob/main/images/coupon_clfers.png?raw=true)

-This model can be greatly benefitical to any restaurants, consumer businesses, and social media companies trying to increase profits.
+This model can be greatly beneficial to any restaurants, consumer businesses, and social media companies trying to increase profits.
 Social media already has personalized advertisements in real time, and the model can help this process by predicting which persons would most likely accept the discount.
 This can make advertisements more effective on consumers and help a companies bottom line.

 ## 3. Data Description